mmondics/aiops-z/README.md

 ## Wrapping Up

 In this demonstration, you have seen some of the capabilities of IBM's AIOps portfolio and how it can observe and manage OpenShift on IBM Z application.
-This tutorial only touched the surface of the capabilities of Instana, Turbonomic, and IBM Cloud Pak for Watson AIOps.
+This tutorial only touched the surface of the capabilities of Instana, Turbonomic, and IBM Cloud Pak for AIOps.
 Each of these solutions can do much more than was covered in this tutorial, and they also support many more technologies than just OpenShift and containerized applications.

 We encourage you to look through the references below and reach out to this [tutorial author](mailto:matt.mondics@ibm.com) if you would like to see or learn more.